 It is quite amazing to see the moon obscure the sun, even when the eclipse is just starting.

 After about an hour from the start of the eclipse we got to experience totality.
-This is when planning because essential since there you view the eclipse will affect how much time you have and if you are even able to see totality.
+This is when planning becomes essential, because where you watch from affects how long totality lasts and whether you see it at all.

 It is such an incredible feeling, you can just feel the energy in the air around you.
 During totality you can take off your eclipse glasses and view the moon covering the sun with your naked eye.
 I loved the 360 degree sunset surrounding us as I could hear insects and see street lights turning on.
 It’s quite the challenge to juggle cameras and experiencing it for yourself in the brief 4 minutes of totality.